 Dianne Olson, Assistant Director, is an experienced environmental educator and program manager.
 Ms. Olson graduated from Utah State University with a degree in Environmental Studies and an emphasis in education and has worked with Tread Lightly! since 2003 in a variety of capacities.
 Dianne has enjoyed applying her love of the outdoors to educate outdoor enthusiasts about the benefits of responsible recreation.
 As Assistant Director, she focuses on implementing Tread Lightly!’s strategic plan toward growing the outreach and effectiveness of the organization and its mission of promoting responsible outdoor recreation throughout the country to current and future generations outdoor recreationists.

-Jerrica Archibald, Tread Lightly!’s Marketing and Communications Specialist, helps to expand Tread Lightly!’s national and local public relations and communications efforts.
-With a degree in Bachelor of Science in Communications/Journalism, Jerrica focuses on creating new communication materials, strengthening communications to all stakeholders and disseminating information through tradition and new media strategies.
+Jerrica Archibald, Tread Lightly!’s Communications Manager.
+With a Bachelor of Science degree in Communications/Journalism, Jerrica focuses on creating new communication materials, strengthening communications to all stakeholders and disseminating information through traditional and new media strategies.